 People who have come in close contact with someone who is positive are asked to stay home and limit their contact with others.
 By staying home during this time, If you become sick yourself, you have not infected many others along the way.
 This is how we stop the spread!

-40. Where can I find information about current Travel Advisories for NYS?
+18. Where can I find information about COVID-19 and Pregnancy?